HL7/davinci-crd/input/pagecontent/implementation.md

 #### General strategies

-It will be common that the amount of information provided may be inadequate for a CRD service to confidently assert whether the requested service is covered or whether prior authorization is needed.
+It will be common that the amount of information provided may be inadequate for a CRD server to confidently assert whether the requested service is covered or whether prior authorization is needed.
 Often the answer will be something like "if it's in network, then...", "if it's done on an out-patient basis, then...", or "if it's billed under one of these 3 codes, then..."
 The base results will fit into one of four buckets: "not covered", "covered with prior authorization required", "covered, with prior authorization granted", or "covered with no authorization needed".
 Typically, the "covered, with prior authorization granted" will not occur if there are multiple possible answers, as payers will not want to grant authorization if it's not clear what service will actually be billed.
 This means that, even in the worst case, a payer could theoretically provide a response with three coverage-information extensions, each documenting the circumstances in which that coverage circumstance will apply.

 As much as possible, payers should endeavor to do exactly this.
 The specification allows payers to indicate the list of billing codes under which a given option will hold, as well as qualifiers such as "in network", "out of network", "performer type", etc. that apply to a specific coverage assertion.

 However, in some cases the rules for determining what the coverage expectations are too complex to reasonably express or even to evaluate without more information.
 In these cases, a payer has a few options:

-* If the request in the CDS Hook does not indicate the performer, the timeframe and/or the location and the payer's logic dictates that this information must be known before a reasonable response can be provided, the CRD service can use the 'info-needed' element to indicate what additional information (to be provided during order-dispatch or some other later business stage) is necessary to allow the payer to provide a useful response.
+* If the request in the CDS Hook does not indicate the performer, the timeframe and/or the location and the payer's logic dictates that this information must be known before a reasonable response can be provided, the CRD server can use the 'info-needed' element to indicate what additional information (to be provided during order-dispatch or some other later business stage) is necessary to allow the payer to provide a useful response.

-* Otherwise, the 'doc-needed' element can be sent indicating that additional (DTR) questions will need to be answered to provide the CRD service with enough information to evaluate coverage.
+* Otherwise, the 'doc-needed' element can be sent indicating that additional (DTR) questions will need to be answered to provide the CRD server with enough information to evaluate coverage.

 #### Terminology

 Information passed to the CRD server will typically contain clinical terminologies, might not contain billing terminologies, and will generally not include billing modifier codes or similar information often included in prior authorization requests.

 CRD servers will need to support these clinical terminologies or map them to internally used billing terminologies when determining decision support results.
 Even when the code on an order *is* a billing code such as CPT, the interpretation is different.
 Having a CPT code on an order does not guarantee that the same CPT code will appear on the eventual claim.
-CRD services will need to map "order billing codes" to "potential claim billing codes" in the same manner as they map clinical codes.
+CRD servers will need to map "order billing codes" to "potential claim billing codes" in the same manner as they map clinical codes.

 In situations where CRD clients are aware of the likely billing codes at the time of ordering, they **MAY** send these codes as additional CodeableConcept.coding repetitions to assist in server processing.
 If using CPT, note the ability to convey CPT modifier codes via post-coordination as described in the [Using CPT](https://terminology.hl7.org/CPT.html) page on terminology.hl7.org.
 However, payers cannot depend on such additional codings being present.
 Mappings will be required.